WCrawf02/Network-Security-Challenge/README.md

    - To finish our challenge we navigate to the above domain: **nmap -sN [TARGET_MACHINE_IP]**
    - **Nmap -sN** is used to perform a TCP Null Scan; we can probe the target system by sending packets without any flags set in the TCP header, with the goal to determine the state of ports on the target.

+## Conclusin

+In this module, we had a blast diving into network security with tools like Nmap, telnet, and hydra.
+From mastering basic port scans to uncovering vulnerabilities through social engineering, every step felt like a thrilling puzzle.
+Along the way, I learned the ins and outs of TCP and UDP port scanning, explored different Nmap flags, and cracked some fun challenges using FTP and SSH.
+Though some tasks test my skills and patience, it was never too difficult - just the right balance of challenge and learning.
+This journey helped solidify my understanding of network security, and I can't wait for what is next!